8 STEM Internships For High School Students In Philadelphia

 Stipend: Free internship program with no stipend provided

-Application Deadlines: Generally in October for the spring session, and in March for the summer session
+Application Deadlines: Generally in October for the spring session and in March for the summer session

-Tuesdays and Thursdays from July to August
+Dates: Consecutive Saturdays from late January to early May, Tuesdays and Thursdays from July to August

-The Teen Research Internship Program (TRIP) is a rigorous, lab-based course for high school students who want to explore science and medicine through hands-on research.
-Hosted by the Fox Chase Cancer Center, TRIP offers you the opportunity to conduct hypothesis-driven experiments, fostering curiosity and critical thinking.
-Over three phases, you will examine the effects of diet, environmental stress, and genetics on organismal development while mastering essential lab skills and problem-solving techniques.
-This program encourages you to embrace challenges, refine your research skills, and develop resilience in the face of experimental setbacks.
+TRIP is a lab-based course for high school students who want to explore science and medicine through research.
+Hosted by the Fox Chase Cancer Center, TRIP offers you the opportunity to conduct hypothesis-driven experiments.
+Over three phases, you will examine the effects of diet, environmental stress, and genetics on organismal development while mastering essential lab skills.
+Throughout the internship, you will gain experience in using lab equipment, designing experiments, collecting and analyzing data, and presenting your findings.

 Location: The Franklin Institute, Philadelphia, PA

-Eligibility: High School freshmen in Philadelphia and surrounding areas
+Eligibility: High school freshmen in Philadelphia and surrounding areas

 Cost: No cost.
 Students must arrange their own transportation to and from the Franklin Institute

-Application Deadlines: November 13, 2024
+Application Deadlines: November 13

-Summer: July 4th – early August
+Dates: Academic year: October – February, Summer: July 4th – early August

-The STEM Scholars Program at the Franklin Institute in Philadelphia is designed for students in grades 9-12 who are interested in science, technology, engineering, and math (STEM).
-Each year, the program selects 20 freshmen from the Philadelphia area, focusing on reaching students from communities that have historically been underrepresented in STEM fields.
-This four-year college and career preparation program aims to equip you with the knowledge and skills necessary for success in your future endeavors.
+The STEM Scholars Program at the Franklin Institute in Philadelphia is designed for students in grades 9-12 who are interested in STEM.
+Each year, the program selects 20 freshmen from the Philadelphia area, focusing on reaching students from historically underrepresented communities in STEM.
+The curriculum includes workshops, academic enrichment, and exposure to various STEM and STEAM industries.
+You’ll engage in professional development, entrepreneurial experiences, ACT test preparation, and college essay tutoring.
+Rising seniors are given the opportunity to complete internships in their fields of interest.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a Ph.D. student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.